Astorcamon/.github/.github/ISSUE_TEMPLATE/doubts_and_questions.md

 ---
-name: Feature request
+name: Doubts and questions
-about: Send a doubt or question
+about: Send a doubt or question.
 title: ''
 labels: 'question'
 assignees: 'Astorcamon'